 There are many problems and conflicts when we think about giving to the poor.
 And two of the biggest challenges are that we don’t know exactly know how much we should give and we might not know how the money will be used.
-So, here are four “bridges to cross” (things you should own) about giving to the poor:
+So, here are four things you should now about giving to the poor:

 God, very clearly, would have us care about those in need

 If we can summarize our role here through Matthew 22:37-40, love God and love your neighbor, we must take a deep dive into how we can do better at both.
 And in both, we are fighting the enemy:

 - In Deut 15:7-11 we find two aspects to consider: don’t harden your heart to the poor, and the poor will always be with us so giving to them will be relevant as long as we have the ability to give.

 - Whoever is generous to the poor lends to the LORD, and he will repay him for his deed. – Proverbs 19:17

 - Whoever has a bountiful eye will be blessed, for he shares his bread with the poor. – Proverbs 22:9